 Mayor's Court in the Village of Granville

 The Clerk of Court for the Mayor's Court is Bobbi Stover.
 She provides the administration for the Court.
 After reading the information on this page, please contact Mrs. Stover at (740) 587-0707 or the email the link below if you have questions regarding court appearances, fines, court procedures, or other court matters.
+Payments may be made by clicking on the Online Ticket Payment System link below.

 As provided by the Ohio Revised Code, the Mayor's Court serves as a local, convenient forum for the hearing of misdemeanor offenses and other minor violations.
 Specifically, the jurisdiction of the court is limited to misdemeanor cases involving violations of Village ordinances and involving moving traffic violations occurring on state highways within the Village.